iselind/spark-semantic-web/README.md

 # Spark Semantic Web

-This project is split into a library and an example application using that library.
+This project is split into three pieces:

+- A library with the core functionality.
+- Jena specific library providing Jena based implementations of things the library is missing but require to work.
+- An example application using the Jena library to exemplify usage

 The intention of this project is to explore the possibility of using Apache Spark's query optimizations to speed up SparkQL queries.